o3de/o3de.org/content/docs/userguide/mobile/ios/custom-frameworks.md

 ---
-description: ' Add iOS Framework libraries to your &ALYlong; Gems. '
+description: ' Add iOS Framework libraries to your Amazon Lumberyard Gems. '
-title: Add iOS Frameworks to a &ALY; project
+title: Add iOS Frameworks to a Lumberyard project
 ---
 # Add iOS Frameworks to a Lumberyard project {#ios-custom-frameworks}